kkwong44/travelogue/README.md

 #### *Access rights for Non-Registered users*

+***User Story #7 - As a Site User I can register to the site so that I can create an account to view, comment and like or unlike posts***

 * Allow to register as a site member by clicking the "Register" from the menu bar
 * Read about the site by clicking the "About" from the menu bar
 * View individual post by clicking the "Read More" button from a post